 Our office's mission is to assist American businesses enter and succeed in the Southwest China market (the provinces Yunnan, Guizhou and Tibet, as well as the Chongqing and Chengdu municipalities).

 Chongqing, the most recently established municipality directly under the Central Government since 1997, is the largest administrative municipality in China with a population of 32.4 million.
 Chongqing is strategically located in the upper reaches of the Yangzi River.
 According to current patterns of Chinese economic development, there are three economic regions: the eastern, western, and central belts.
 Chongqing has been identified as the connecting point between the eastern and western belts.
 Chongqing has received a great deal of financial and policy support from the Central Government, enabling its economy to grow rapidly and increasingly compete with Chengdu.
 Chongqing is famous for the scenic Three Gorges and the Three Gorges Reservoir.
 Once the construction of the Three Gorges Dam is competed, river navigation between Chongqing and Shanghai will become more reliable.
 Pillar industries in Chongqing are machine building, metallurgy, chemicals and pharmaceuticals.
 Since the early 1980’s, many companies in the national defense industry have shifted to manufacturing civilian products, playing an important role in the automobile and motorcycle industries in the city.
 With its strong heavy industry foundation, Chongqing is expected to become the automotive capital of western China.
-In 2007, Chongqing had a GDP of RMB 411.8 billion ($59.7 billion), a 15.6% increase over 2006.
+In 2013, Chongqing had a GDP of RMB 1.27 trillion (US$207.18 billion), a 12.3% increase over 2012.
 Southwest China’s economy has enjoyed relatively sustained growth in recent years and will continue to grow at 9 to 10% over the next few years.

 Encouraged sectors for foreign investment include: infrastructure, agricultural projects, R&D, and modern services such as banking, insurance, securities, logistics and tourism.